UrbanInstitute/nccs/_stories/nccsdata_ntee.md

 #> [11] "ART-A26-RG" "ART-A27-RG"
 ```

-*parse_ntee* can thus be used to find specific codes which can then be
+Therefore, *parse_ntee* can be used to identify specific codes, which
-fed into *get_data* to filter downloaded data by specific codes as shown
+can then be fed into *get_data* to filter downloaded data by specific
-below:
+codes, as shown below:

 ``` r
 ART_A2X_codes <- parse_ntee(ntee.group = c("HEL", "ART"),